Lea Ypi

-Lea Ypi (born 8 September 1979) is an Albanian author and academic.
+Lea Ypi FBA (born 8 September 1979) is an Albanian academic and author.
 She is a professor of political theory at the London School of Economics.
-She was recently named by the British magazine Prospect one of the world's top ten thinkers and by the Frankfurter Allgemeine Zeitung as one of the most important culture personalities of 2022.
-Her work has been translated in 27 languages.
-She is a member of the jury of the Deutscher Memorial Prize.

-Personal life
+Background and early life

-Ypi was born in Tirana, the eldest child of Xhaferr Ypi and Vjollca Veli who were relatively regular citizens under communist rule, but who later became involved in Albanian democratic politics in Ypi's late childhood prior to the Albanian civil war in 1997.
-She grew up in both communist and post-communist Albania, the experience of this transition being the main topic of her book 'Free: Coming of Age at the End of History' (2021).
-Though her family were compelled to be atheist under communist rule, her family was historically Muslim.
-Ypi herself says she is now agnostic.
-One of her paternal great-grandfathers, Xhafer Ypi, was briefly Prime Minister of Albania in the 1920s, and also very briefly headed the Albanian government following the Italian occupation.
+Ypi was born in Tirana, Albania, the eldest child of Xhaferr Ypi and Vjollca Veli, who were relatively regular citizens under communist rule, but who later became involved in Albanian democratic politics in Ypi's late childhood prior to the 1997 Albanian civil unrest.
+She grew up in both communist and post-communist Albania, the experience of this transition being the main topic of her book Free: Coming of Age at the End of History (2021).
+Her historically Muslim family was compelled to be atheist under communist rule (Ypi says she is now agnostic).
+One of her paternal great-grandfathers, Xhafer Ypi, was briefly Prime Minister of Albania in the 1920s, and also very briefly headed the Albanian government at the beginning of the Italian occupation.
+His son, Ypi's grandfather, was imprisoned by Albania's communist government for 15 years.